Pinoccio/docs/carlo.md

 - tail

   - default true
-  - if you pass a falsy value (0,false etc) the sync stream will end when it has sent the current state. it will not continue streaming forever
+  - if you pass a falsy value (0,false etc) the sync stream will end when it has sent the current state.
+It will not continue streaming forever

 ### Return values.